-- a.
-In order to purchase a Hunting License or Combination Hunting and Fishing License, a Citizen must take the Hunter Education Course and score 70 percent on the Hunter Education Test administered by the Division of Natural Resources Law Enforcement Section (Natural Resources Police Officers).
-There is no fee for the Hunter Education Course and Test, and the test may be taken as many times as needed until a passing score is obtained. - b.
+a.
+In order to purchase a Hunting License or Combination Hunting and Fishing License, a Citizen must take the b.
 The County Clerk of each, and County is authorized to issue Mountaineer Boys State Hunting, Fishing, and combination Hunting and Fishing Licenses.
 The fee for a Hunting License shall be \$10.00.
 The fee for a Fishing License shall be \$10.00.
 The fee for a combination Hunting and Fishing License shall be \$18.00.